Clastify logo

 1080-1280

-Presbyterian College has a SAT score range for undergraduate admissions with a 25th percentile of 1080 and a 75th percentile of 1280.
-While being within this range does not guarantee admission, applicants scoring closer to 1280 are viewed more favorably.
-Those at the lower end, around 1080, will need to strengthen their application through higher grades, strong essays, notable awards, and extracurricular activities to enhance their chances.
+Presbyterian College's SAT score range for undergraduate admissions is 1080 at the 25th percentile and 1280 at the 75th percentile.
+While being within this range does not guarantee admission, applicants on the upper end are viewed favorably.
+Conversely, those at the lower end will need to bolster their application with stronger grades, essays, extracurricular activities, and awards to enhance their chances of acceptance.

 SAT Math Score Requirements